OnionIoT/documentation/docs/bootloader/stop-autoboot-with-keyboard-input.md

 import { GiscusDocComment } from '/src/components/GiscusComment';

 By default, the Omega2’s bootloader (U-Boot 2025.04-…) launches Linux automatically a fraction of a second after power-on.
 This can be interrupted with the reset button (GPIO38) to start the bootloader command line.
-However, GPIO38 is not always accessible.
+However, GPIO38 is not always accessible on custom designs.

 Changing two U-Boot environment variables lets you **press a key on the serial console to stop the countdown and drop to the bootloader prompt**, giving you time to flash firmware, tweak settings, or recover a bricked device.

 ### Gather the requirements:

 - **Omega2 module** running the *new* **U-Boot v2025.04** bootloader (or newer) with access to:
-  - serial command line on **UART0**
+  - serial command line on **UART0** with USB-to-Serial chip
   - **reset button** (GPIO38)
+  - Note: Access to all of the above is provided on the Omega2 Eval Boards
 - **Host computer**
 - **USB cable** to connect to the Omega

 ## Step 1: Activate the Bootloader Command Line